 Emphasis added.
 The Application violates this rule in two respects.
-First, its simulations do not accurately portray the Facility.
-Second, it makes no commitments for mitigation measures that will be taken to minimize adverse visual impacts, even though the rule requires that the addressed below.

-Application describe the "measures that will be taken."
-These deficiencies are more specifically
+First, its simulations do not accurately portray the Project.
+Second, it makes no commitments for mitigation measures that will be taken to minimize adverse visual impacts, even though the rule requires that the applicant describe the "measures that will be taken."
+Nothing in the evidentiary record fills these information gaps.
+These deficiencies are more specifically addressed below.

-2. The Application Does Not Adequately And Accurately Describe The Facility's Visual Impacts.
+2. The Evidentiary Record Does Not Adequately And Accurately Describe The Project's Visual Impacts.

-The Facility, if approved, would impose a serious blight on the scenic views in Preble potentially visible for most of the area surrounding the Project Area.
+The Project, if approved, would impose a serious blight on the scenic views in Preble County.
+Figure 7, Sheets 1 and 2 of the viewshed analysis show that the solar equipment will be potentially visible for most of the area surrounding the Project Area.
 See the green colored area around the Project Area in these figures.
 Applic., Exh.
 I; Robinson, Tr.
 II 187:16-21.
 And this figure is based on the assumption that no one can see the equipment if vegetation is higher than six feet tall, even though the panels may be as high as 15 feet.
 Robinson, Tr.
-II 182:25 to 183:7, 189:1-6.2
+II 182:25 to 183:7, 189:1-6.